JoseMiguel/JMJRDF/README.md

 put freebase rdf structure into mysql

+mysql star-scheme for each element of the triplets

-using hash-md5-binary optimization for keys
+using hash-md5-binary optimization in order to improve speed for key-index

 install
 ==========